The iOS tab allows you to design push notifications that will be sent to iPhone users.

 - Go to deeplink: to open a certain part of the app.
 Enter the app deeplink you wish to use in the accompanying input field.
 See our deeplinks guide for more details.

-iOS15 introduced Focus modes which lets the user automatically filter notifications based on what they're currently doing.
+iOS 15 introduced Focus modes which let the user automatically filter notifications based on what they're currently doing.
 Focus modes will stop messages from lighting up the screen and/or making a sound when received.

-It is possible to override these focus settings with interruption levels which Xtremepush can apply to your push messages but it is down to the campaign creator to do this responsibly and in accordance with the Apple guidelines.
+It is possible to override these focus settings with interruption levels which Xtremepush can apply to your push messages.
+It is down to the campaign creator to do this responsibly and in accordance with the Apple guidelines.

-They suggest you should "use the Time Sensitive interruption level only for notifications that are relevant in the moment" and to "never use the Time Sensitive interruption level to send a marketing notification".
-It is important that you build up a trust with your users by not needlessly interrupting their set focus mode.
-It is possible for users to block message which break the focus level if they do not believe the reason is valid.
+They suggest you should "use the time Sensitive interruption level only for notifications that are relevant in the moment" and to "never use the time-sensitive interruption level to send a marketing notification".
+It is important that you build up trust with your users by not interrupting their set focus mode needlessly.
+It is possible for users to block messages which break the focus level if they do not believe the reason is valid.

 The default interruption level is Active.

-The full details of how each interruption level breaks through the with on the device can be seen in the table below.
+Full details of how each interruption level works can be seen in the table below: